 The tradition of making an Anzac biscuit goes back to World War I, it was promoted as a way for families to show their support for troops who were fighting on the other side of the world.
 The number of biscuits actually sent to troops is unknown, but it’s an important part of Anzac lore now.
-Every family has it’s own variation on this biscuit, this one works well for me (and my family).
+Every family has its own variation on this biscuit, this one works well for me (and my family).
 For chocolate lovers this ice cream recipe is even easier.

 - 120g flour